Connecting Land for the Florida Panther

 Watch a video about how we're helping to protect Florida panthers.Watch

 The Florida Panther is one of the most endangered mammals on the planet.
-Less than 160 cats remain in the wild.
+About 180 cats remain in the wild.
 Most live around Okaloacoochee Slough, including the Florida Panther National Wildlife Refuge, near Naples.
 Panther do roam north of this area (one was seen in Georgia) but they haven’t bred or established home ranges north of the Caloosahatchee River.
 This is a critical obstacle to the panthers’ survival.

 Panther must extend their range beyond the confines of their current territory to prevent extinction.
 Otherwise, as Doria Gordon, the Conservancy’s director of conservation, says, “The Florida panther will will remain endangered and at critical risk.”
 The Conservancy is working to protect Florida panther and you can help.

 Their current habitat is simply too small and fragmented for the population to grow to a healthy and sustainable level.
 Panthers have reached maximum capacity within their home range, and, because they are solitary and territorial, panthers require large areas to hunt, breed and den successfully.
 Males defend territories of 200 square miles and a single female will establish her home range of 75 square miles within a male’s territory.

 Envision an area the size of Hillsborough County sustaining only 5 panthers.
 Miami–Dade County, one of the largest in the state, would provide home to 10 panthers.
 This may seem daunting at first but the good news is that large, undeveloped stretches of land still remain within the state’s interior and protecting these lands may mean the difference between extinction and survival for the Florida Panther.
 Donate today to help.

 What is being done to help Florida Panther survival?